AVIN4SH/fitness-app/README.md

+# THIS PROJECT IS NO LONGER MAINTAINED AS : MONTHLY API LIMIT REACHED & CHANGE IN API ENDPOINTS

 <h1>🚀 Created a Basic React App in React JS (with these key features):</h1>
 <h3>🏋️‍♂️ Fetches data from Exercise DB API and YouTube API</h3>
 <h3>🔍 Shows several body parts for targeted exercises</h3>